gradido/gradido/deployment/bare_metal/setup.md

 # Setup script to setup the server be ready to run gradido
 # This assums you have root access via ssh to your cleanly setup server
-# Furthermore this assums you have debian (11 64bit) running
+# Furthermore this assumes you have debian (11 64bit) running

 > ssh root@gddhost.tld